IsaiahBideshi/Space_Invaders/README.md

 project will serve as practice of OOP for my upcoming courses to gain a headstart.

-### Disclaimer
-The demo has an incorrect high score value that will be fixed eventually.
-The high score value should be stored locally.

 <img src='https://imgur.com/gLeRpp6.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />